maolivar/rep_socialdivide/README.md

 #### Data dictionary of `infections_data.csv`:

 This dataset is used to estimate the regression models (4) and (5) and replicate Tables 1 and 3 in the paper.
-This dataset is also used to run several robustness tests in the appendix.
+This dataset is also used to run several robustness tests and replicate Tables 4 through 7 in the appendix.
 Each row is a municipality-week and the data includes infection and mobility variables.

 - NOM_COMUNA = name of municipality
 - week = week number (as factor)